ibm-skills-network/author-workbench-knowledgebase/docs/activities/quick-start.md

 - Select **Video** from the asset dropdown
 - Choose to create new or add from existing sources
-- If creating new, upload your video file or provide a link to a hosted video
+- If creating new, upload your video file
-- Add captions/subtitles if available
 - Ensure the video is clear, well-paced, and focused on the learning objective

 > **Tip**: Keep videos concise (typically 5-15 minutes).
 Use clear audio and visuals.
 Consider adding timestamps or chapters for longer videos.